 Understand your customer

-- Broaden customer conversations beyond collections (by field staff, call center operators, mid level management).
+Broaden customer conversations beyond collections (by field staff, call centre operators, mid level management).

 Adjust and keep fine tuning credit underwriting and risk management